aroblu94/tictactoe_HS/README.md

 confortable with that language and with OOP-concepts, at the moment of this writing at least.

-*Note*: Program's kept not-compilable by intent since it's on progress.
+*Note*: Program still does not give you the chance of playing.
+It's on developement!